 - Sit in a darkened room.
 When your pupils are dilated, bright lights are painful.
-Your doctor will lower the lamps in the room, so you're comfortable.
+Your doctor will lower the lamps in the room, so you are comfortable.

 - Push your head back into the chair.
-You'll need to hold still during the exam, and your headrest can make that happen.
+You will need to hold still during the exam, and your headrest can make that happen.

 - Hold your eyes open.
 Your doctor will use an ophthalmoscope to look at the back of your eye.
 The tool may have a light on it, and your doctor might ask you to look up, down, or to the side during the test.

 At the end of this exam, your doctor will have an estimate of how big your cup is, and the doctor will know how big it should be.
 You might need more tests to determine why the problem is happening and what treatments might help, but this 10-minute test is a good place to start.

 Sometimes, optic cupping is the first glaucoma sign your doctor sees during an exam.
 A follow-up test of eye pressure can confirm the glaucoma diagnosis, and when that happens, you absolutely need treatment.

 Rising eye pressure can damage your optic nerve irreparably, and that can lead to reduced or lost vision.
 You can't get it back when it's gone.